-[‡]Dipartimento di Scienze Matematiche G. L. Lagrange, Politecnico di Torino, Italy, Member of GNCS INdAM Group (denise.grappein@polito.it)
+[§]Dipartimento di Scienze Matematiche G. L. Lagrange, Politecnico di Torino, Italy, Member of GNCS INdAM Group (denise.grappein@polito.it).

-[§]Departamento de Matemática Aplicada, Universidade de Santiago de Compostela, Spain (rafael.vazquez@usc.es) ¶Inria, 2 rue Simone Iff, 75589 Paris, France & CERMICS, Ecole des Ponts, 77455 Marne-la-Vallée, France (martin.vohralik@inria.fr)
+[¶]Departamento de Matemática Aplicada, Úniversidade de Santiago de Compostela, Spain (rafael.vazquez@usc.es).

+^{||} Inria, 75589 Paris, France, and CERMICS, Ecole des Ponts, 77455 Marne-la-Vallée, France (martin.vohralik@inria.fr).

-in order to analyze the impact of design changes or to adjust geometric parameters.
-In many cases, before even solving the problem at hand, the first issue to overcome is the definition of the features themselves and the construction of a suitable computational mesh.
-For this reason it can be fundamental to simplify the geometry as much as possible, in order to avoid the definition of those features which may not have an actual impact on the accuracy of the solution.
-This process is commonly called defeaturing.
-Some criteria based on some a priori knowledge of the computational domain and of the properties of the materials have been used in the past (see, e.g., [10, 11, 22]).
-However, in order to fully automatize the process, an a posteriori criterion is necessary and many different proposals can be found in literature (see [6, 9, 12-17, 20, 21, 23]).
+of the materials have been used in the past (see, e.g., [10, 11, 22]).
+However, in order to fully automatize the process, an a posteriori criterion is necessary, and many different proposals can be found in the literature (see [6, 9, 12, 13, 14, 15, 16, 17, 20, 21, 23]).

-In this paper we start from the work presented in [4, 5], which proposes an a posteriori error estimator for analysis-aware defeaturing, in the context of the Poisson equation with Neumann boundary conditions on the feature boundary.
-In particular in [4], an estimator is designed to control the overall error between the exact solution of the PDE defined in the exact domain, and the numerical approximation of the solution of the corresponding PDE defined in the defeatured domain.
-This estimator is made by two components, one accounting for the defeaturing error, i.e. the error committed by neglecting the features, and the other accounting for the numerical error committed when solving the problem on the defeatured geometry.
+In this paper we start from the work presented in [4, 5], which proposes an a posteriori error estimator for analysis-aware defeaturing in the context of the Poisson equation with Neumann boundary conditions on the feature boundary.
+In particular, in [4], an estimator is designed to control the overall error between the exact solution of the PDE defined in the exact domain and the numerical approximation of the solution of the corresponding PDE defined in the defeatured domain.
+This estimator is made by two components, one accounting for the defeaturing error, i.e., the error committed by neglecting the features, and the other accounting for the numerical error committed when solving the problem on the defeatured geometry.
 The first component has the big advantage of being explicit with respect to the size of the geometrical features, and in [5] the authors prove that it is a reliable and efficient bound for the energy norm of the defeaturing error.
 The second component is instead built as a residual-based estimator of the numerical error.
 The overall estimator is defined up to two positive parameters, related to the unknown constants appearing in the bounds of the defeaturing and of the numerical errors.
 Such parameters need to be tuned in order to correctly weight the two components.

-In order to partially overcome this issue, in this work we propose a novel a posteriori error estimator that is strongly based on [5] for what concerns its defeaturing component, but which resorts to an equilibrated flux reconstruction (see, among others, [1, 3, 7, 18]).
+In order to partially overcome this issue, in this work we propose a novel a posteriori error estimator that is strongly based on [5] for what concerns its defeaturing component, but which resorts to an equilibrated flux reconstruction (see, among others, [1, 7, 3, 18]).
 Indeed, one of the main drawbacks of residual-based error estimators is that the reliability constants are usually unknown and problem dependent.
 On the contrary, the difference between the numerical and the equilibrated flux provides an upper bound for the energy norm of the numerical error having reliability constant equal to 1.
-Although we do not get rid of the unknown constant related to the defeaturing component, the use of the equilibrated flux reconstruction also allows to avoid the computation of the normal trace of the numerical flux on the feature boundary.
-This makes the estimator well-suited for finite element discretizations, in which the normal trace of the numerical flux is typically not continuous.
-On the contrary, the estimator proposed in [4] was designed to be applied along with an IGA discretization.
+Although we do not get rid of the unknown constant related to the defeaturing component, the use of the equilibrated flux reconstruction also allows us to avoid the computation of the normal trace of the numerical flux on the feature boundary.
+This makes the estimator well suited for finite element discretizations, in which the normal trace of the numerical flux is typically not continuous.
+On the contrary, the estimator proposed in [4] was designed to be applied along with an isogeometric analysis (IGA) discretization.